edeleastar/tutor/readme.md

  - <http://edeleastar.github.io/tutor-example-site>

-The above course web is generated from this 'source' repository:
+The above course web is produced automatically from this `source` repository:

  - <https://github.com/edeleastar/tutor-example-course>

-The structure of the site follows a set of filename and folder structure conventions to layout topics, labs and talks:
+The structure of the site follows a set of filename and folder nested conventions to layout topics, labs and talks:

 ~~~
 ├── course.md